Detecting Multimedia Generated by Large AI Models: A Survey: Introduction

 \subsection{Related Works}

-While there are a few surveys \cite{yang2023survey,wu2023survey,ghosal2023towards, crothers2023machine, cardenuto2023age} addressing the detection of multimedia generated by LAIMs, like Diffusion Models (DMs) and Large Language Models (LLMs), their scopes are very limited.
-Specifically, surveys like \cite{yang2023survey,wu2023survey,ghosal2023towards,crothers2023machine} mainly concentrate on the detection of LAIM-generated text, overlooking other multimedia forms such as images, videos, and audios.
-Additionally, while these surveys provide insights into detection techniques, they tend to focus solely on detection mechanisms without delving into broader aspects or applications of these technologies beyond detection, which are discussed in our survey.
+While there are several surveys \cite{yang2023survey,wu2023survey,ghosal2023towards, crothers2023machine, kwon2025comprehensive, xu2025recent, cardenuto2023age, zou2025survey, nguyen2024passive} addressing the detection of multimedia generated by LAIMs, like Diffusion Models (DMs) and Large Language Models (LLMs), their scopes are very limited.
+Specifically, surveys like \cite{yang2023survey,wu2023survey,ghosal2023towards,crothers2023machine, kwon2025comprehensive} mainly concentrate on the detection of LAIM-generated text, overlooking other multimedia forms such as images, videos, and audio.
+Additionally, while these surveys provide insights into detection techniques, they tend to focus solely on detection mechanisms without delving into broader aspects or applications of these technologies beyond detection or without discussing real-world challenges like social media adaptation, which are discussed in our survey.

-The survey by Cardenuto et al. \cite{cardenuto2023age} falls short of being comprehensive.
-They present a high-level overview of challenges and opportunities in generation and detection using a broad range of AI models.
-However, their focus is not specifically on large AI models, leading to an oversight of numerous existing detection works.
-Additionally, their survey lacks in-depth discussion about datasets in the context of detection.
-Crucially, the detection methods discussed in \cite{cardenuto2023age} are confined to forensic types and do not delve into the specifics of detection models and methodologies, which is one of the central focuses of our survey.
-They also overlook detection approaches that utilize multimodal data modality, an area our survey encompasses.
+Xu et al.~\cite{xu2025recent} present a focused review on generalizable diffusion-generated image detection.
+They introduce a dual taxonomy—data-driven and feature-driven—and classify methods into six subcategories based on their design principles.
+While their survey offers deep insights into generalization and detection robustness for diffusion models, it only addresses a single modality (images) and does not cover other forms of LAIM-generated media such as text, video, or audio.

-\textit{In summary, there is currently no comprehensive survey covering the detection of fake media in text, images, videos, audio, and multimodal content, especially from the perspective of large AI models.
-Our survey attempts to fill this gap by making the following contributions.}
+A few works~\cite{cardenuto2023age, zou2025survey, nguyen2024passive} extend the scope to multimodal detection.
+Cardenuto et al. \cite{cardenuto2023age} offer a high-level overview of generative and detection pipelines but fall short of deep technical analysis.
+Their scope is not limited to large AI models and omits many recent LAIM-specific detection approaches.
+Moreover, they do not cover detection datasets in sufficient detail or address multimodal detection settings.
+Zou et al.~\cite{zou2025survey} and Nguyen-Le et al.~\cite{nguyen2024passive} both examine multimodal detection, with the former focusing on the transition from Non-MLLM to MLLM-based frameworks and the latter on passive deepfake detection across image, video, audio, and multimodal content.
+Zou et al. introduce a taxonomy centered on authenticity verification, explainability, and localization, while Nguyen-Le et al. emphasize robustness, generalization, attribution, and real-world deployment.
+However, both surveys fall short in providing detailed modality-specific analysis, such as concrete challenges, benchmarks, or future directions tailored to each modality.